pereirapaulohenrique/Student-Performance/README.md

-# Portfolio Project README on Github

-## Title
-Students Performance Linear Regression
+# Students Performance Linear Regression

 ## Description
 This project replicates the Linear Regression chapter from the book "Hands-on Machine Learning with Scikit-learn, Keras, and Tensorflow" using the Student_Performance dataset.
 The goal is to practice and understand linear regression principles by predicting a student's performance index based on various factors.